VaniaTominc/GA-Project-04/README.md

     - In the deployed version, delete / update functionalities for comments stopped working.
 I had to change my code slightly, but it is still buggy.
 + ### Challenges
     - It was an amusing experience to use Bootstrap without reading its documentation properly.
 Thankfully, I managed to sort nearly all conflicting problems.
 It also taught me how to not use the latest technology one night before the presentation.
-    - Building a basket on the front-end and storing products inside localstorage.
+    - Building a basket on the frontend and storing products inside localstorage.
-    - Changing model on the back-end and then using commands ```python manage.py makemigrations``` and ```python manage.py migrate```.
+    - Changing model on the backend and then using commands ```python manage.py makemigrations``` and ```python manage.py migrate```.
 It was causing errors.
 The only way to sort, it was to dump data and reseed it again.
 Thankfully, it sorted my problems.
 + ### Wins
     - For the time I had, I surprisingly built a lot.
     - I am proud that I could build the type of website I wanted when I started the project.